-Marist High School reopened its Mortimer Fitness Center on November 9, after renovating and expanding the space to better serve the needs of students.
+Marist High School's Mortimer Fitness Center was most recently renovated in 2015, expanding the space to better serve the needs of students.

 Moving the cardio equipment to the new space, freed up floor area for additional weight training equipment.
 The room now boasts nearly 30 weight stations, along with several benches and free weights.
 Each station is customized with “RedHawk Strength” along the top.
 New rubber flooring was also added in weight room with the Marist RedHawk logo.